Quantum Vision Clustering: Related Work

+\textbf{Deep Visual Clustering}: Visual clustering is a crucial tool for data analytics.
+Deep visual clustering refers to applying deep learning methods to clustering.
+Classical techniques for clustering such as density-based clustering, centroid-based clustering, distribution-based clustering, ensemble clustering, etc. \cite{ren2022deep} display limited performance on complex datasets.
+Deep neural networks seek to map complex data to a feature space where it becomes easier to cluster. \cite{ren2022deep} Modern deep clustering methods have focused on Graph Convolutional Neural Networks (GCN) and Transformers \cite{Lopes_2023_WACV, bo2020structural, ling2022vision}.
 Empirical data is often most naturally represented with a graph structure.
-For example, websites connected by a hyperlink, users of a social media platform connected by being followers, or stores connected by roads.
+For example, websites are usually connected by a hyperlink.
+Social media platform users are connected by being followers or stores connected by roads.
 GCNs exploit this graph structure by taking it as input to produce more accurate features, which are used finally to cluster the nodes. \cite{chen2022graph, kipf2016semi, huo2021caegcn, 4700287} Transformers also exploit the connections between the data; Ling et al. unified for the first time the transformer model and contrastive learning for image clustering. \cite{ling2022vision} Nguyen et al. presented the Clusformer model, which addresses the sensitivity of the GCN to noise and uses a transformer for the task of visual clustering \cite{nguyen2021clusformer}.